Sameeksharajsb/Recommendation-Systems-with-Python-Machine-Learning-AI/README.md

 ## Introduction
 This is a project that builds Classification-based, Model-based Collaborative filtering systems and Content-based recommender systems.
 At the end I also evaluate which recommender performed the best
 ## Recommender Systems
-**1** Classification-based Collaborative Filtering Systems
+**1.**  Classification-based Collaborative Filtering Systems  <br />
-File:<code> Classification_based_collaborative_filtering.ipynb</code> - a notebook that demonstrates how calssification based collaberative filtering works powered by Logistic Regression classifier
+File: <code>Classification_based_collaborative_filtering.ipynb</code> - a notebook that demonstrates how calssification based collaberative filtering works powered by Logistic Regression classifier   <br />
-**2.** Content-Based Recommender Systems
+**2.**  Content-Based Recommender Systems  <br />
-3. File: <code> Content based recommender systems.ipynb</code> - a notebook that demonstrates how content based recommender system works powered by Nearest Neighbor Algo
+3. File: <code>Content based recommender systems.ipynb</code> - a notebook that demonstrates how content based recommender system works powered by Nearest Neighbor Algo <br />